 Timeline: Is your campaign evergreen or time-restricted?
 Is it limited to one day like Giving Tuesday?
 Now that you have your goal, set a timeline during which you want to achieve it.
 The more urgent you make the goal, the better.
 People will feel more compelled to give.

-Branding: Make sure your fundraising platform gives your organization and supporters the ability to customize their online fundraising pages to match your organization’s brand.
+Branding: Make sure your online fundraising platform gives your organization and supporters the ability to customize their online fundraising pages to match your organization’s brand.
 It’s important to be able to tell your story visually and to have the space to add personal descriptions.
 The more legitimate your campaign looks, the more likely you are to receive donations.

 Incentives: Although this isn’t possible for all organizations, we recommend having some incentives you can give to fundraisers and supporters once they hit a fundraising goal.
 This will be a great motivating tactic over the course of the campaign, which is especially important if your campaign runs for several weeks or longer.

 Communication plan: How are you going to promote your campaign on your website, via your social media accounts, and through your newsletter?
 Are you going to have a launch team that helps you kick the campaign off?
 What resources will you provide to fundraisers to help them succeed?
 How are you going to communicate with and thank donors during the span of the campaign?